 By Jeffrey the Barak.
 Towards the end of this ever-expanding article I have added edits updating to this year, but the article was first published in 2015 under the original title “Half a Century of Scooting”.
 Edits are ongoing, so this article is like a blog in itself.
-2015.
-I may have a… Read More Six Decades of Scooting
+Written in 2015: I may have a… Read More Six Decades of Scooting

 By Jeffrey the Barak.
 I’ve been through a lot of scooters over the decades, at least nineteen kick scooters and five electrics.
 I usually buy new scooters, but this month, as I found myself wanting a 5th Ped-style scooter, I determined that the last new one may have already been manufactured by the current owners… Read More Ped Number Five, The Return Of The KickPed

 By Jeffrey the Barak.
 A search for the word scooter on the-vu.com will reveal my passion and obsession for this type of vehicle.
 I much prefer scooters to bicycles, even though I have to admit I won’t be tackling a hundred mile charity ride on one.
 I have this year reviewed the KickPed, an amazing… Read More KickPed and Know-Ped Family Reunion

 By Jeffrey the Barak.
 The most popular scooters in the United States are the small folding kind.
 The fact that they can fold up and be carried makes them so much more versatile than the scooter that remains it’s full deployed size and is basically a bicycle without the seat or the drivetrain.
 While you… Read More Scoot Like a Pro!

 By Jeffrey the Barak.
 Part one took us from Torrance to Manhattan Beach on the L.A.
 Beach Bike Path, and part two began in Manhattan Beach and ended as we arrived at Venice Beach.
 This article is part three so if you are starting here, you may want to navigate to parts one and two… Read More L.A.
 Beach Bike Path, Part Three